markjeffery/kubjavaex/README.md

 * Use Kubernetes configmaps for controller-info.xml http://kubernetes.io/docs/user-guide/configmap/
 * Use Kubernetes secrets to store access key or API Key http://kubernetes.io/docs/user-guide/secrets/
-* Use Kubernetes volumes for agent binaries
 * Create volumes for log files

 ## Steps to get this running